What am I allowed to bring with me?

 - Hand or power tools, and tool boxes

 - Signal boosters of any kind (WiFi or cell)

 - Small appliances, such as coffee makers or humidifiers

 Do I need to pay to get help?

 No!
-Generous grant funds cover the costs of treatment services for our clients.
+Generous grant funding covers the cost of treatment services for all of our clients.

 Do you accept clients who are on Methadone or Suboxone?

 Yes.
 We admit clients who are on medication-assist treatments such as opioid agonist therapy.